anaclumos/extracranial/posts/2020-04-21-rss-backup/en.md

 What this code does is:

-1. When the MDCreator object is created, save the blog address in `self.blogDomain` and the original RSS feed data in `self.rawData`.
-The actual data of this RSS feed is `self.feed.entries` returned from `parse()` of RSSReader.
+1. When the MDCreator Object is created, it stores the blog address in `self.blogDomain` and the raw RSS feed data in `self.rawData`.
+This raw RSS feed data is the `self.feed.entries` returned by RSSReader's `parse()`.
-2. When the `createFile()` function is executed, a folder is created for each article in the backup folder.
-In this case, the folder title is the title of the article.
-Next, create `README.md` for each folder and put the article's contents in it.
+2. When the `createFile()` function is executed, it creates a folder for each post in the backup folder.
+The folder title is the title of the post.
+It creates a `README.md` in each folder and puts the post content inside.

-The reason for creating the file through the `codecs` library is to use Unicode instead of the CP949 codec on Windows.
-Then the emoji included in the RSS will usually appear 🚀🥊
+The reason for creating files using the `codecs` library is to make it use Unicode instead of the CP949 codec on Windows.
+This way, emojis included in the RSS are displayed correctly 🚀🥊

 ### 3\.
-Adding post information to the created Markdown file
+Adding Post Information to the Generated Markdown File

-I wanted to use Jekyll-type Front Matter when displaying text information.
-It was the easiest way to check the article's title, tags, links, authors, etc.
+I wanted to use Jekyll-style Front Matter when displaying post information.
+I thought it would be the easiest way to check the post's title, tags, link, author, etc.

 ```python
 def render(self):